-You open Search Console → Pages and find Indexed dropping in clean stair-steps: Monday 1200, Tuesday 1100, Wednesday 1050.
-150 URLs gone, but you changed nothing.
+You open Search Console, go to the Pages report (officially the Page indexing report), and the Indexed line is falling in clean stair-steps: Monday 1200, Tuesday 1100, Wednesday 1050.
+About 150 URLs gone, and you changed nothing.

 Symptoms

-- Pages report shows clean step-down in Indexed count
+- The Pages report shows a clean step-down in the Indexed count

-- Performance traffic may correlate (if dropped URLs had traffic) or stay flat (if dropped URLs were zero-traffic)
+- Performance (Search results) traffic may track the drop (if the lost URLs had traffic) or stay flat (if they were zero-traffic URLs)

 Quick verdict

 Routine re-evaluation.
-Google periodically demotes pages it now considers low-value or duplicate.
-The fix is to identify which URLs got demoted and decide whether they should re-enter the index.
+Google periodically demotes pages it now considers low-value, duplicate, or stale.
+Your job is to identify which URLs got demoted and decide, per URL, whether they should re-enter the index.

 Common causes